 Advanced Placement Human Geography is a college-level course offered to motivated 11th and 12th grade students.
 This is a highly engaging and eye-opening course that examines the complexities of humanenvironment interaction with regards to population, sustainability, cultural patterns and processes, human rights, ethnic conflict, political organization of space, urban and rural land use, industrialization, and economic development.
 AP Human Geography examines the modern world and a curriculum that is responsive to our continuously changing world, embedding present day examples of phenomena and concepts.
 Great emphasis is placed on discussions and presentations while demonstrating use of accountable talk, and on examination of a variety of data and texts to solve real-world problems.
 Students leave this course with a deepened understanding of and appreciation for the complex relations between and amongst people and the environment globally.
-Students will take the Advanced Placement examination in May, from which they may acquire college credit.
+Students taking this course must take the corresponding national Advanced Placement Exam in May.